Checkboard logo.Checkboard logo.

 Comparing a selfie against an ID document is all well and good, but it doesn’t necessarily protect a business from identity fraud using falsified documentation.

-But today, safeguards are in place to tackle ID fraud, in particular through the use of NFC chips containing biometric information in passports.
+But today, safeguards are in place to tackle ID fraud, in particular through the use of NFC chips containing biometric identification in passports.

 For conveyancers, the rules are set by HM Land Registry’s Digital ID Standard 2021: